Books

 Rock Candy: The Beatles, Vol. II

-Book #6 from the series: Rock Candy
+Book #6 from the series: Rock Candy, From the series: on The Beatles

 The first volume of Rock Candy: The Beatles was written almost 15 years ago, concurrent with the first edition of The Quotable Beatles and To the Toppermost of the Poppermost.
 As a result, many quotes from the former and songs from the latter were included in Rock Candy, to add to its variety.